cjdbarlow/Part-One/cerebral_blood_flow.md

   * Below 20mmHg, the circulation is maximally constricted
   Additionally, the alkalosis causes a left-shift of the oxyhaemoglobin curve.
 This reduces offloading of oxygen, causing hypoxia and subsequent vasodilation.
   <br>
-  * There is a right-shift in chronic hypercapnoea
+  * There is a right-shift in chronic hypercapnea
   The mechanism of action is complex, but involves local increase in H<sup>+</sup> ions.
   * Changes to CBF with CO<sub>2</sub> are dependent on current arteriolar tone - vasodilatory effects of CO<sub>2</sub> are significantly reduced when the perfusing pressure is low.